 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Irwin's electricity interconnection legislation requires the Independent System Operator to incorporate surplus interconnection considerations into transmission planning while mandating that electrical corporations and qualifying local utilities evaluate and utilize available grid capacity through surplus interconnection opportunities.
+Assembly Member Irwin's electricity interconnection legislation requires the Independent System Operator (ISO) to incorporate surplus interconnection service considerations into long-term transmission planning while mandating utilities to evaluate and utilize available grid capacity more efficiently.
+The bill establishes new requirements for both electrical corporations and local publicly owned utilities to assess surplus interconnection options when developing their integrated resource plans.

 Ayes | Noes | NVR | Total | Result |